hmrc/iht-frontend/README.md

 ## Requirements

 This is a scala based application using the [Play framework](https://playframework.com/) and html and javascript.
-You will therefore need to have a JRE installed and setup.
+You will therefore need to have a JRE installed and setup.vvv

 ## Authentication